Kanishka-vashisht/customer-support-workforce-analysis/README.md

-Customer Support Workforce Analysis
-Project Overview

-Customer support teams generate large amounts of operational data, but this data is often underutilized in day-to-day decision making.
-This project analyzes workforce activity data to understand how employee working hours, efficiency, break patterns, and engagement relate to each other.

-The goal of the analysis is to identify productivity gaps, workload imbalance, and improvement opportunities that can support better workforce planning and performance management.

-Dataset

-The dataset represents employee-level activity data from a customer support environment.
-It includes information on working hours, productive time, different break categories, efficiency metrics, and engagement levels.

-Main data areas:

-Total working hours and effective working time

-Break categories (lunch, normal breaks, meetings, training, unwanted breaks, others)

-Calculated efficiency ratios

-Engagement classification for employees

-The data is structured across multiple sheets to support detailed analysis and dashboard creation.

-Business Questions Addressed

-Does higher working time always result in higher efficiency?

-Which employees show signs of workload imbalance?

-How effectively is break time being utilized?

-Which break categories contribute most to non-productive time?

-Who are the most efficient employees despite working fewer hours?

-How is employee engagement distributed across the workforce?

-Analysis Process

-Data Cleaning

-Standardized time formats

-Removed blank and unnecessary entries

-Cleaned and aligned employee naming conventions

-Data Preparation

-Segregated productive and non-productive time

-Created efficiency ratios using working and effective hours

-Grouped employees based on engagement levels

-Analysis & Visualization

-Used pivot tables to aggregate key metrics

-Compared working hours with efficiency

-Analyzed break distribution across employees

-Built an Excel dashboard for clear visualization and interpretation

-Key Insights

-High working hours do not always correspond to high efficiency, indicating possible workload or process inefficiencies.

-Several employees achieve strong efficiency with relatively fewer hours, suggesting more effective work practices.

-Non-core and unwanted breaks contribute significantly to productivity loss.

-Engagement levels vary across employees, highlighting the need for targeted management actions rather than uniform policies.

-Conclusion

-This analysis demonstrates how operational workforce data can be used to move beyond basic tracking and support data-driven decisions.
-By combining working hours, efficiency metrics, and break analysis, the project highlights opportunities to improve productivity, balance workloads, and address engagement issues.
+# Customer Support Workforce Analysis

+## Project Overview
+Customer support teams generate large volumes of operational data, but this data is often underutilized in day-to-day decision-making.
+This project analyzes workforce activity data to understand how employee **working hours**, **break patterns**, and **efficiency** relate to overall engagement and productivity.

+The objective is to transform raw Excel data into clear insights that help managers identify **workload imbalance**, **efficiency gaps**, and **improvement opportunities** within a customer support team.

+---

+## Dataset
+The dataset contains employee-level workforce information from a customer support environment, including:

+- Total working hours
+- Productive (effective) working time
+- Break categories (lunch, normal breaks, meetings, training, unwanted breaks, etc.)
+- Calculated efficiency metrics
+- Engagement classification

+The data is organized across multiple Excel sheets to separate raw inputs, calculated metrics, pivot tables, and dashboard visuals.

+---

+## Business Questions Addressed
+This analysis was guided by the following business questions:

+- Does higher working time always result in higher efficiency?
+- Which employees show signs of workload imbalance?
+- How effectively is break time being utilized?
+- Are there employees who perform efficiently with fewer working hours?
+- How is engagement distributed across the workforce?
+- What actions can improve productivity while reducing burnout risk?

+---

+## Analysis Process
+The project follows a structured analytical workflow:

+### 1. Data Preparation
+- Standardized time formats across all sheets
+- Removed blank and unnecessary rows
+- Cleaned and aligned employee naming conventions

+### 2. Metric Creation
+- Calculated productive time and efficiency ratios
+- Separated productive and non-productive activities
+- Categorized engagement levels using defined performance thresholds

+### 3. Exploratory Analysis
+- Used pivot tables to compare working hours, efficiency, and break utilization
+- Identified performance patterns and operational inefficiencies

+### 4. Visualization
+- Built an interactive Excel dashboard for easy interpretation by non-technical stakeholders

+---

+## Key Insights
+- Higher working hours do not consistently translate into higher efficiency, indicating possible workload or process issues.
+- Some employees maintain high efficiency with relatively fewer working hours, suggesting better work practices.
+- Non-core and unwanted breaks contribute significantly to overall productivity loss.
+- Engagement levels vary across employees, highlighting the need for targeted performance management.

+---

+## Conclusion
+This project demonstrates how **Excel-based analysis** can deliver meaningful operational insights when guided by a clear business objective.
+By linking working hours, efficiency, and engagement, the analysis identifies areas where productivity can be improved **without increasing employee workload**.

+Overall, the project reflects a **practical, entry-level data analyst approach** to workforce analytics and emphasizes the importance of translating data into **actionable business decisions**.